SergioGordillo/GifsAppAngular/README.md

 # Can I try this web app? :open_mouth:

 Yes, of course.
-You can download the app and execute it in your localhost.
+You can try it at https://sergiogordillo.github.io/GifsAppAngular/.

 # What can you do with this web app? :thinking: